Chinmayp01/Estimation-of-cattle-s-age-using-deep-learning-algorithms/README.md

 ---

 ✅ **Tip:**
-For validation or paper verification, load the corresponding model weights from `MODEL_FILES/` and the logs from `ACCURACY_CURVES_DATA/` to reproduce the reported figures and tables exactly.
+For validation, load the corresponding model weights from `MODEL_FILES/` and the logs from `ACCURACY_CURVES_DATA/` to reproduce the reported figures and tables exactly.

 ## 🧾 DATASET_WS_VERIFICATION